Table of Contents

 Imagine yourself being in that child’s shoes—beaten up and bullied by the parents and family members every day and night.
 Who wouldn’t make them suffer living with complex PTSD?

-Don’t You think you go crazy after that?
+Don’t you think you will go crazy after that?
 Yes, I almost did.

 Understanding & Living With Complex PTSD

-Not only must I learn how to deal with the triggers that could cause dramatic inner self unrest and judgments from others, but I try to live the best version of my life with deep scars (literally and metaphorically).
+Not only must I learn how to deal with the triggers that could cause dramatic inner self-unrest and judgments from others, but I must try to live the best version of my life with deep scars (literally and metaphorically).

 According to a group of researchers, the results of their study in 2018, entitled “Posttraumatic Stress Disorder and Complex Posttraumatic Stress Disorder in DSM-5 and ICD-11: Clinical and Behavioral Correlates,” showed that people like me, who suffered from CPTSD, have higher diagnostic associations with depression, anxiety, and suicidal ideation, as well as self-harm compared to those with PTSD.